amirul70094/SChNN/README.md

 # A Shifted Chebyshev Neural Network Approach for Nonlinear Variable-order Fractional Differential Equations (Under review)

 ## Overview
-This paper, titled "A Shifted Chebyshev Neural Network Approach for Nonlinear Variable-order Fractional Differential Equations", presents three examples.
+This paper, titled "A Shifted Chebyshev Neural Network Approach for Nonlinear Variable-order Fractional Differential Equations".
 The code for the examples has been uploaded here.

 ## Author
 Ahmad Amirul Hakeem Abd Aziz (First Author),